Pan-Iranist Party: History

-With the onset of revolution in 1978, Pezeshkpour and other politicians who had been allied with the Shah fled the country into exile.
+With the onset of revolution in 1978, Pezeshkpour and other politicians allied with the Shah fled the country into exile.
 Mohammad Reza Ameli Tehrani, a party co-founder, was sentenced to death by the Revolutionary Court and subsequently executed in May 1979.
-Nationalist movements such as Mellat Iran and the National Front, which had been opposed to the Shah, remained in the country and played a crucial role in the revolutionary provisional government of Mehdi Bazargan.
-After the Islamic Revolution of 1979, which eventually saw the rise to power of Khomeini to the position of Supreme Leader after the collapse of the provisional government, all nationalist groups, as well as socialist and communist movements such as the Tudeh Party, were banned.
+Nationalist movements opposed to the Shah, such as Mellat Iran and the National Front, remained in the country, and played a crucial role in the revolutionary provisional government of Mehdi Bazargan.
+After the Islamic Revolution of 1979, which eventually saw the rise of Ruhollah Khomeini to the position of Supreme Leader and the collapse of the provisional government, all nationalist groups, along with socialist and communist movements such as the Tudeh Party, were banned.

 In the early 1990s, Pezeshkpour wrote a letter of apology to the new Supreme Leader, Ali Khamenei, stating that he wished to return to Iran and promised to stay out of politics for good.
-Khamenei accepted the apology and allowed Pezeshkpour to return so he would not resume his previous political activities.
-However, some time afterwards, Pezeshkpour became active in politics once again and reestablished the Pan-Iranist Party in Iran.
-He reformed the party structure and abandoned much of the old organizational ideology that Forouhar had opposed and originally led to the division.
-However, the Pan-Iranist Party and Mellat Iran did not reconcile and continued to function as separate organizations.
+Khamenei accepted the apology, and allowed Pezeshkpour to return under the condition that he not resume his previous political activities.
+However, some time afterwards, Pezeshkpour became active in politics once again, and reestablished the Pan-Iranist Party in Iran.
+He reformed the party structure, abandoning much of the old organizational ideology that caused his prior split with Forouhar.
+Despite this, the Pan-Iranist Party and Mellat Iran did not reconcile, and continued to function as separate organizations.

 In the wake of the student demonstrations of 1999, many members of the Pan-Iranist Party were arrested and nine members of the party leadership, including Pezeshkpour himself, were summoned to the Islamic Revolutionary Court.
 The charges made against them included distribution of anti-government propaganda in the official party newspaper, National Sovereignty.

-In the summer of 2004, an attempt by a motorist, allegedly an undercover operative of the Ministry of Intelligence, on the life of Mohsen Pezeshkpour failed in front of his residence in Tehran.
+In the summer of 2004, an attempt by a motorist, alleged to be an undercover operative of the Ministry of Intelligence, to assassinate Mohsen Pezeshkpour failed in front of his residence in Tehran.

-During January, 2011, co-founder of the Pan Iranist Party, Mohsen Pezeshkpour was announced dead when under house arrest by the Iranian Government.
-As a result, Reza Kermani was declared the new General Secretary of the Pan Iranist Party.

-Reza Kermani died on January 30, 2013, due to health issues brought upon him by the 18 months imprisonment within Gohardasht Prison, where many have deemed conditions inhumane and criticized internationally.
+Following Pezeshkpour's death under house arrest on the 6th January 2000, Reza Kermani was declared the new General Secretary of the Pan Iranist Party.
+Kermani himself died on the 30th January 2013, following 18 months of internment in Gohardasht Prison, known for holding Iranian political prisoners and criticized by some for poor conditions.